deepspaceghost/deme/README.md

 Q: Is Deme on discord.bots.gg?

-A: No, but will be within a week.
+A: No, but will be within a week (maybe).